 The pain of losing a loved one is never easy to deal with, especially if their death could have been prevented.
 If another person’s negligence leads to the untimely passing of your family member, you might have a claim for compensation through a wrongful death lawsuit.

-Following the loss of a loved one, you deserve legal guidance from a compassionate personal injury attorney.
+Following the loss of a loved one, you deserve legal guidance from a compassionate personal injury lawyer.
 An experienced Johnstown wrongful death lawyer could guide you through the civil litigation process and help you pursue appropriate compensation for your losses.

 Pennsylvania Wrongful Death Statute